High Impact Practices Plan

 YEAR ONE - HIGH IMPACT PRACTICES PROPOSAL

 In the first year, faculty members will submit a proposal for High Impact Practices containing the elements below.
-The HIP Plan proposal must be uploaded by June 1, 2020 and approved by the Dean/Director no later than June 30, 2020.
+The HIP Plan proposal must be uploaded by November 15, 2020 (extended from June 1) and approved by the Dean/Director no later than December 15, 2020 (extended from June 30).
 A conversation about the plan and progress should occur with annual evaluations.
 The proposal must incorporate the following four elements:

 - Project description including the topic, question or problem that the faculty member is addressing in the High Impact Practices project and any pertinent background information